eth-educators/ethstaker-guides/zhejiang.md

 If you choose the *Wagyu Key Gen* application, make sure to select the *Zhejiang* network and follow the instructions provided.

-If you choose the *staking-deposit-cli* application, here is how to create your validator keys:
+If you choose the *staking-deposit-cli* application, here is how to create your validator keys (without a withdrawal address):

 ```console
 $ cd ~